How to Use Description Effectively in Writing

 Use sensory language:

 The five senses – sight, sound, smell, taste, and touch – are powerful tools for creating vivid descriptions.
-By using sensory language, you can help the reader to really feel like they are there, experiencing everything you are describing.
-For example, if you are describing a beach, you might talk about the sound of the waves crashing against the shore, the taste of the saltwater, and the warmth of the sun on your skin.
+Using sensory language allows readers to fully immerse themselves in your descriptions.
+For instance, when describing a beach, you can evoke the sound of crashing waves, the taste of saltwater, and the warmth of the sun on the skin.

 Don’t overdo it: